Tools and Materials

 Artificial Turf Grass for Pets

 Artificial grass is safe for use around animals, too.
 It keeps paws free of dirt and mud while being durable enough for pets to play on.
 It can also be an effective training tool.
 Teaching your dog to use a patch of artificial grass when nature calls has several benefits.
 First, it protects your real grass from the nitrogen in dog urine, as well as from digging and scratching.
-A synthetic grass rug also makes cleanup easier — you only have to pick up one area of the yard instead of the whole lawn.
+A synthetic grass rug also makes cleanup easier — you only have to pick up one area instead of the whole lawn.

 Backyard Putting Greens